microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/New-MgDeviceAppMgtManagedEBook.md

     - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
     - `[DeviceAndAppManagementAssignmentFilterType <String>]`: deviceAndAppManagementAssignmentFilterType

-BODYPARAMETER <IMicrosoftGraphManagedEBook1>: An abstract class containing the base properties for Managed eBook.
+BODYPARAMETER <IMicrosoftGraphManagedEBook>: An abstract class containing the base properties for Managed eBook.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
-  - `[Assignments <IMicrosoftGraphManagedEBookAssignment1[]>]`: The list of assignments for this eBook.
+  - `[Assignments <IMicrosoftGraphManagedEBookAssignment[]>]`: The list of assignments for this eBook.
     - `[Id <String>]`: Read-only.
     - `[InstallIntent <String>]`: installIntent
     - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>]`: Base type for assignment targets.